 Sometimes, great ideas can't wait, and spending four years in college will result in missed opportunities.
 This was the case for Taso Du Val, founder and CEO of global tech industry network Toptal.

 "I wanted to go to MIT, but the thought of waiting for four years before starting my career troubled me," Du Val said.
 "So I started pursuing my passion for entrepreneurship at a young age and, years later, ended up fixing a problem I noticed in the IT outsourcing industry.
 It's just something I had to do.
 I was not going to sit around for years, listening to information I would never need in my life."

-Eduardo De Arkos, co-founder and CEO of Innovative Watersports, had a similar experience, and decided to fast-track his career in entrepreneurship instead of wasting his time completing school.
+Eduardo De Arkos, founder and CEO of Dynamic Agriculture Solutions, had a similar experience and decided to fast-track his career in entrepreneurship instead of completing school.

 "I felt as if I had already acquired the skills needed to start a new venture from the business courses I had already completed," De Arkos said.
 "A sound and promising business opportunity is very rare and will pass you by if you do not capitalize on it.
 [By dropping out,] I was able to learn by doing, not by reading — a hands-on approach.
 Most importantly, I was able to really learn and master the skills I needed, rather than taking classes at college."

 Do you have any real-world experience?

 For Randy Wyner, founder and president of restaurant franchise Chronic Tacos, there was no choice when it came to getting a college education: His responsibility to support his young son meant he had to get a job instead of go to school.
 After working his way up to a managerial position at Jiffy Lube in just a few short years, Wyner knew he had all the experience and drive he needed to go into business for himself.
 He allowed himself time to develop his entrepreneurial spirit before starting his journey.